andrew/ultimate-awesome/README.md

 - [Awesome-shiny-apps-for-statistics](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics) - 🌟 A curated list of Awesome Shiny Apps for Statistics (ASAS)🌟.
 - [awesome-cyber-security](https://github.com/okhosting/awesome-cyber-security) - A curated list of cyber security resources and tools.
 - [awesome-flarum](https://github.com/realodix/awesome-flarum) - A curated list of amazingly awesome Flarum extensions and resources.
+- [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [awesome-radiology-report-generation](https://github.com/zhjohnchan/awesome-radiology-report-generation) - A curated list of radiology report generation (medical report generation) and related areas. :-).
 - [awesome-webshell](https://github.com/alphaSeclab/awesome-webshell) - Awesome webshell collection.
 Including 150 GitHub repo, and 200+ blog posts.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-handbooks](https://github.com/hkdobrev/awesome-handbooks) - A curated list of awesome company handbooks.
-- [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [awesome-tensorflow-js](https://github.com/aaronhma/awesome-tensorflow-js) - Awesome TensorFlow.js - A curated list of dedicated resources to master TensorFlow.js.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
+- [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) -  A curated list of awesome open-source Catholic projects, libraries and software.
 - [awesome-fauna](https://github.com/fauna-labs/awesome-fauna) - Curated list of FaunaDB resources.
 - [awesome-web-you-should-know](https://github.com/freyhill/awesome-web-you-should-know) - 🌎awesome web you should know.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.
-- [awesome-catholic](https://github.com/servusdei2018/awesome-catholic) -  A curated list of awesome open-source Catholic projects, libraries and software.
+- [awesome-stellar](https://github.com/stellar/awesome-stellar) - 👨‍🚀 A curated list of Stellar applications, blog posts, educational resources, tools, and more. .
 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [Awesome-Contrastive-Learning](https://github.com/VainF/Awesome-Contrastive-Learning) - Awesome Contrastive Learning for CV & NLP.
 - [awesome-sweden](https://github.com/buren/awesome-sweden) - A curated list of awesome things to use when coding for the Swedish market.